seek-oss/sku/README.md

 ### Environment Variables

 By default, `process.env.NODE_ENV` is handled correctly for you and provided globally, even to your client code.
+This is based on the sku script that's currently being executed, so `NODE_ENV` is `'development'` when running `sku start`, but `'production'` when running `sku build`.

 Any other environment variables can be configured using the `env` option: